Arcadia-Science/arcadia-pycolor/README.md

   - Building wheel
 ```

-Check that the version of the package matches the tag you created; Poetry automatically infers this version from the git tag that you created.
+__Make sure that the version number matches the one from the git tag that you just created.__ If it does not, double-check that you created the git tag correctly.
+If the version number is `0.0.0`, this indicates that Poetry is failing to infer any version number at all.
+Check that you are in the correct conda environment and that you have installed the dev dependencies using `poetry install --no-root --with=dev`.

 Next, test that you can publish the package to the PyPI test server: